PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 ## The rest of the block is dedicated to project work.

-**Every Wednesday and Friday,
-in the datalab you will be provided feedback on your (teams) progress using the Trello board, and in addition, every Friday you are expected to review your sprint, do a sprint retrospective and plan a new sprint.**
+**Every self-study day your team will start with a stand-up at the start of the day which will be hosted in microsoft teams (which you will evidence for that day in your learning log).
+Then you will start your project work

+**Every Wednesday and Friday, you will meet in the datalabs for project work at 9:00.
+If you are later then 9:15, you will start by singing [the scrum anthem](https://youtu.be/gRWBw_p6-kQ) in the specially assigned Karaoke Room (Fe3.029) instead.
+- On Wednesday you will simply do a stand-up and work on your project.
+Additionally, you will have a individual feedback session eveery other week.
+- On Friday you will **fill in the peer-review form for that week** which you will then use to provide to your team with feedback during the sprint review and sprint retrospective.
+Meaning that you will need to have your peer-review form filled in before starting the sprint review.
+You will then plan a new sprint using sprint planning poker.**

 ## Knowledge Modules: